konveyor/tackle-test-generator-cli/README.md

    ```

 This command will take a few minutes to run; during its execution, the Chrome browser will be started in headless
-mode to launch the petclinic web for crawling and test generation.
+mode to launch the petclinic webapp for crawling and test generation.

 ## Known Tool Issues